-If the last time we talked about Algarve, the extreme South of Portugal, this week we will go to the opposite direction, to Viana do Castelo.
+If our last post was about Algarve, the extreme South of Portugal, this week we will go in the opposite direction, to Viana do Castelo.

-Viana is mainly an industrial city but it still has an enchanting historical centre and incredible views.
-The most breath-taking sights are definitely the ones with its most important monument: Santa Luzia sanctuary
+Viana do Castelo is mainly an industrial city but it still has an enchanting historical center and incredible views.
+The most breath-taking sights are definitely the ones with its most important monument: Santa Luzia sanctuary.

 Santa Luzia Sanctuary